kyma-project/kyma/common/makefiles/README.md

 # Makefiles directory

-The `makefiles` directory contains various Makefiles that include common targets, used in Kyma components.
+The `makefiles` directory contains various Makefiles that include common targets used in Kyma components.

-## Directory structure
+### Directory structure

 The directory has the following structure:

   ```
   ├── docs                  # Documentation for Makefiles
   ├── docker.mk             # Makefile for Docker
-  └── geneirc-make-go.mk    # Makefile for Go components and Dockerfiles
+  └── generic-make-go.mk    # Makefile for Go components and Dockerfiles
   ```